grammyjs/website/site/docs/advanced/flood.md

 You will then be able to send **up to 1000 messages per second**.

 1. Enable _Paid Broadcasts_ with [@BotFather](https://t.me/BotFather).
-2. You can the same code as for normal broadcasts.
+2. You can use the same code as for normal broadcasts.
    After all, you still have to respect rate limits the same way, even if the limits are much higher now.
    However, you need to perform several API calls concurrently for a much higher throughput.
 3. Specify `allow_paid_broadcast` in every API call.